circadian health focus, watching sunrise

 The increasing prevalence of electronic devices and artificial lighting has raised concerns about their impact on the circadian rhythm.
 The blue light emitted by screens can hinder melatonin production and stimulate wakefulness, making it harder to fall asleep.
 Additionally, excessive exposure to artificial lighting during the evening can disrupt the natural progression towards sleepiness, further disrupting the circadian rhythm.

-See also Dark Cycle Therapy For Sleep Disorders
+See also Circadian Rhythm Sleep Disorders Symptoms

 Ways to Maintain a Healthy Circadian Rhythm